reinhardherrmann/2025_trips_fila_4/StepHistory.md

+## Step 16 Make Component to view Truck Data

+Sources: Junie

+- make ViewAction as Modal
+- show all data in modal
+- add Link to edit shown Dataset

+---
 ## Step 15 Make Filter to List Trucks, or Trailers or all
 Sources: none
 - Changed query to display Trucks
 - added TernaryFilter to ListTrucks:
     - show all Trucks if no filter is selected
     - show Trucks only as default
     - show Trailers, if wanted
     - Add change to display truck_number with leading zeroes
 ---
 ## Step 14 Make Component to edit Truck
 Sources: none